 In-Centre Nocturnal Dialysis

-• The slower, gentler treatment is more comfortable for some patients.
+• Slower, gentler treatment enhances comfort for some patients.

 Click here for one patient’s story.